 - A paper prototype can be prepared showing workflows

 - A basic version of the app can be commissioned to show the look and feel

 - A working version of the product with all the functions working

 Possible causes for delay

-- Changing of some design features or adding a feature while in development.
+- Changing some design features or adding a feature while in development.

-- End user not providing information and support.
+- The end user is not providing information and support.

 - Developers cannot adapt to technology challenges like API integrations.